-Bundle up and walk through your late-winter garden, and what do you see?
+Bundle up and walk through your winter garden, and what do you see?
 Is it filled with quiet beauty from structural silhouettes, colorful stems, textural bark, late-blooming flowers, and the flutter of activity from hungry birds and cold-hardy pollinators?
 Or is it a winter wasteland—a barren, beige landscape devoid of color and visual interest, causing one to rush back inside to dream about spring’s garden.

 The winter season is a golden opportunity to take a closer look at your garden.
 Especially late winter, when every last leaf has fallen from deciduous plants and the garden is stripped bare, with no distractions from colorful flowers and foliage.